-Be part of this exciting, future-focussed course and graduate with excellent career prospects.
-On this course you’ll be able to apply your love of sport to creative design work, and get hands-on with live briefs from well-known brands.
+Be a part of this exciting, future-focused degree and graduate with excellent career prospects and industry connections.
+On this course, you’ll apply your love of sport to creative design work, and get hands-on with live briefs from well-known brands.

 |Course Duration||3 years|

-- Work on live briefs with companies such as Adidas, Finisterre and LuLu Lemon, representing industry themes and needs.
+- Work on live briefs with companies such as Adidas, Finisterre and Performance Days (Munich), representing industry themes and needs.

 - Develop 2D and 3D digital skills to support concept communication and prototyping.